MATEHIW-project/matehiw-project.github.io/about.md

 - Expertise:
   - Meteorology/Climatology
   - Empirical-Statistical downscaling of GCM climate data (with several conference posters)
-  - Handling of Big Data in various formats like GRIB or NetCDF (python ...)
+  - Handling of Big Data in various formats like GRIB or NetCDF